Define Stratification Scheme

 Possible stratification schemes

-• Vaccination measure numerator that includes (1) health care worker who received the vaccine; (2) health care worker who was offered the vaccine and declined; or (3) health care worker who has an allergy, a condition, or another medical contraindication to the vaccine, e.g., Influenza Vaccination Coverage Among Healthcare Personnel (CMIT Member ID 390) (CMS CBE #0431)
+- Vaccination measure numerator that stratifies a population into three sets: (1) health care worker who received the vaccine; (2) health care worker who was offered the vaccine and declined; or (3) health care worker who has an allergy, a condition, or another medical contraindication to the vaccine, e.g., Influenza Vaccination Coverage Among Healthcare Personnel (CMIT Measure ID 390) (CBE #0431)

-• Stratify the measure by a population type (i.e., race, ethnicity, age, social risk factors, income, region, gender, primary language, disability), e.g., Chlamydia Screening for Women (CMIT Measure ID 128) (CMS CBE #0033)
+- Stratify the measure by a population type (i.e., social, economic and geographic factors, age, income, region, primary language, disability), e.g., Chlamydia Screening for Women (CMIT Measure ID 128) (CBE #0033).

-• For electronic clinical quality measures, include a Reporting Stratification section in the human-readable document.
+- For electronic clinical quality measures, include a reporting stratification section in the human-readable document.
 If a measure does not have reporting strata defined, the default display is “None.”
 If a measure contains reporting stratification, list each of the reporting strata separately under the Population Criteria section.
-For details, see the Measure Authoring Development Integrated Environment (MADiE) User Guide.
+For details, see the Measure Authoring Development Integrated Environment (MADiE) User Guide on the MADiE Training & Resources page.